MedGCN: Medication recommendation and lab test imputation via graph convolutional networks: Methods

-The propagation rule of GCN can be interpreted as the Laplacian smoothing \cite{li2018deeper}, i.e., the new feature of a node is computed as the weighted average of itself and its neighbors’, followed by a linear transformation.
+The propagation rule of GCN can be interpreted as the Laplacian smoothing \cite{li2018deeper}, i.e., the new representation of a node is computed as the weighted average of itself and its neighbors, followed by a linear transformation.
 Further, GCN can be generalized to a graph neural network where each node can get and integrate messages from its neighborhood to update its representation \cite{morris2019weisfeiler,hamilton2017representation}, i.e., a node $v$'s representation is updated by

-where $N(v)$ is the neighborhood of $v$, $f_{2}^{W_2}$ aggregates over the set of neighborhood features and $f_{1}^{W_1}$ merges the node and its neighborhood's representations.
-Both $f_{1}^{W_1}$ and $f_{2}^{W_2}$ could be arbitrary differentiable, permutation-invariant functions.
-When $f_{1}^{W_1}$ and $f_{2}^{W_2}$ are sum operations, Eq. \ref{eq:generalGNN} is simplified as Eq. \ref{eq:generalGCN}. \cite{schlichtkrull2018modeling}
+where $N(v)$ is the neighborhood of node $v$, $f_{2}^{W_2}$ aggregates over the set of neighborhood features and $f_{1}^{W_1}$ merges the node and its neighborhood's representations.
+Both $f_{1}^{W_1}$ and $f_{2}^{W_2}$ should be arbitrary differentiable functions.
+Since a neighborhood is a set that is permutation-invariant, the aggregation function $f_{2}^{W_2}$ should also be permutation-invariant.
+If $f_{1}^{W_1}$ and $f_{2}^{W_2}$ are sum operations, Eq. \ref{eq:generalGNN} is simplified as Eq. \ref{eq:generalGCN} \cite{schlichtkrull2018modeling}.

 Eq. \ref{eq:generalGCN} is designed for a homogeneous graph where all the samples in $\tilde{N}(v) = N(v)\cup\{v\}$ share the same linear transformation $W^{(k)}$.
-It can be shown that Eq. \ref{eq:generalGCN} is equivalent to Eq. \ref{eq:GCN} except for a normalization coefficient.
-Though Eq.~\ref{eq:GCN} cannot be directly extended to a heterogeneous graph, Eq.~\ref{eq:generalGCN} can by recasting it as Eq. \ref{eq:heteroGCN}.
+It can be shown that Eq. \ref{eq:generalGCN} is equivalent to Eq. \ref{eq:GCN} except for the normalization coefficients.